 Parrot buddies can be opposite or same sex.
 They can be same species or different ones.
-Or the parrot can choose one member of the household for its best mate.
+Or the parrot can choose one member of the household for their best mate.

 Parrots often preen their owners.
-If your parrot gently chews on your hair, beard, ear, or shirt, this is likely what it’s doing.
+If your parrot gently chews on your hair, beard, ear, or shirt, this is likely what they’re doing.
 It means the parrot truly likes you!